UK spy chief doubts Iran supreme leader will back nuclear deal

 - Ali KhameneiIranian politician

-Britain's spy chief voiced doubt Thursday on reviving a landmark 2015 nuclear accord with Iran, saying Supreme Leader Ayatollah Ali Khamenei remained opposed despite marathon diplomacy with the United States.
+Britain's spy chief voiced doubt Thursday that a landmark 2015 nuclear accord with Iran can be revived, saying Supreme Leader Ayatollah Ali Khamenei remained opposed despite marathon diplomacy with the United States.

 "If we can get a deal it's probably the best means still available to constrain the Iranian nuclear program.
 I'm not convinced we're going to get there," MI6 chief Richard Moore told the Aspen Security Forum.